Jayce and the Wheeled Warriors: Plot

-The series follows protagonists Jayce, Flora, Herc Stormsailor, Oon, and Gillian in their search for Jayce's father Audric.
+The series follows protagonists Jayce, Flora, Herc Stormsailor, Oon and Gillian in their search for Jayce's father, Audric.
 Meanwhile, they are opposing the main antagonist Saw Boss and his followers, the Monster Minds.
-Audric was a botanist who performed experiments with biotechnology, one experiment creating Flora.
+Audric was a botanist who performed experiments with biotechnology, and one experiment created Flora.
 In another experiment, Audric attempted to create a plant that could prevent starvation.
-But when he succeeded, a nearby star exploded into a supernova.
-The radiation from the supernova's explosion changed the plant and four others into the Monster Minds: a race of plant-like monsters who wish to conquer the universe.
-Audric created a root that could destroy the Monster Minds, but was forced to flee before he could complete the task, after which the Monster Minds made Audric's laboratory their headquarters.
+But when he succeeded, a near, by star exploded into a supernova.
+The radiation from the supernova's explosion changed the plant and four others into the Monster Minds; a race of plant-like monsters, who wish to conquer the universe.
+Audric created a root that, could destroy the Monster Minds, but was forced to flee, before he could complete the task, after, which the Monster Minds made Audric's laboratory their headquarters.
 Audric kept half of the root himself and gave the other half to his servant, the Eternal Squire Oon, whom he sent to serve Jayce.
 Jayce and his friends are thereafter on a quest to find Audric and form the complete root.

-Movie
+Film

-Due to less than successful toy sales, the series' 65-episode run was not extended, and the series ended unresolved.
-However, according to Straczynski, a movie had also been commissioned along with the series, following in the footsteps of other toy-based animated series such as Transformers and G.I.
+Due to less than successful toy sales, the series' 65-episode run was not extended and the series had ended unresolved, but according to Straczynski, a film had also been commissioned along with the series, following in the footsteps of other toy-based animated series such as Transformers and G.I.
 Joe; if the series had proven successful by increasing toy sales, production would have begun.
-Straczynski wrote the script, but due to the failure of the toy line, preparation for the movie was shelved.
+Straczynski wrote the script, but due to the failure of the toy line, preparation for the film was shelved.

 Had the movie been filmed, it would have provided a finale for the series, with Jayce and his Lightning League meeting the original Lightning League and being trained on the home world of the Guardians.
 Jayce would be reunited with his father Audric, but Audric would have been killed by Saw Boss as the Monster Minds began a final assault on the galaxy, and in a final battle, Jayce would unite the root and destroy Saw Boss, ending the Monster Mind threat forever.